 - The hinged grate opening is fairly small which might make it difficult to add coals precisely where you want them or in larger quantities.

-The Original Kettle Premium from Weber is one of the Best Charcoal Grills in 2020.
+The Original Kettle Premium from Weber is the original charcoal grill; all business with no frills.
 It has a solution for removing ashes so they don’t get into your food.
 Several times when I have been distracted while grilling or not feeling my best I have made simple mistakes that caused ash to get onto an otherwise excellent burger.
 Thankfully, this grill has an ash catcher at the bottom that can be easily removed and emptied in a few quick moments.
 It also has a lever for the vents at the bottom of the grill that can be used to break up ash chunks to get them out.

 That is actually just an ancillary benefit of the lever, however, because its true purpose is to open and close the air vents on the bottom of the grill.
 This grill has air vents on both the bottom and the top so that you have a great amount of control over the airflow inside of the grill itself.